-In parallel, the APFM TSU will continue to develop or implement new projects focusing on E2E-EWS-FF (Integrated Flood and Drought management in general) in various regions (national, transboundary) mainly supporting the UN call on early warning system for all in the next 5 years such as WHCA, HydroSOS BaNe, community-based projects through CREWS initiatives, FFGS, Early Warning System for Flood in MHEWS environment.
+In parallel, the APFM TSU will continue to develop or implement new projects focussing on E2E-EWS-FF (Integrated Flood and Drought management in general) in various regions (national, transboundary) mainly supporting the UN call on early warning system for all in the next 5 years such as WHCA, HydroSOS BaNe, community-based projects through CREWS initiatives.
 The APFM request for active participation of the SBPs as well as identify new opportunities through GWP, particularly its Regional and Country Water Partnerships (RWPs and CWPs).
-These would be submitted to the relevant call for proposal or financial institutions such as European Horizon, adaptation fund, global environment facility or national foreign affairs of EW4All supporting countries.
+These would be submitted to the relevant call for proposal or financial institutions such as European Horizon, adaptation fund, global environment facility or national foreign affairs of EWS4All supporting countries.